selfcustody/krux/docs/getting-started/installing/from-gui/fedora-like.en.md

 ## Install

-**krux-installer** isn't available on Fedora or RedHat repositories.
+**Krux-Installer** isn't available on Fedora or RedHat repositories.
 You'll need to add it manually:

 ### Fedora